barrida/spring-boot-microservices-workshop/README.md

 # How to Run

-* Run each micrtoservice as a standart Java application
+* Run each microservice as a standart Java application
 * Run catalog API: http://localhost:8081/catalog/foo
 * You can monitor Hystrix for Fault Tolerance: http://localhost:8081/hystrix/monitor?stream=http%3A%2F%2Flocalhost%3A8081%2Factuator%2Fhystrix.stream